Initial Thoughts on Hulu’s The Handmaid's Tale

 That being said, I would like to dwell here a bit on how the shift from novel to television show changes the text’s racial politics.
 In the novel, white supremacy has reached its terrible end, with racialized people expelled to the toxic “colonies” as surplus population.
 The main characters are entirely white, as only people considered to be white are allowed in Gilead.
 However, the show makes a different choice: those closest to the main character, including her family, are people of colour, and we occasionally see other black and brown people as Marthas or Handmaids or police.
 Justifying the logic behind the increased diversity of the show, executive producer and writer Bruce Miller argues that the evangelical movement is less white than it was when the novel was written, families are increasingly mixed, and in this world infertility trumps race.
 While Miller is correct that interracial adoption has increased in the last 30 years, this is not necessarily an indication of an abatement of racism, and can indeed signify more insidious forms of neo-colonialism.
 We also see—in France, for example—how lowering birth rates can help fuel the rise of ethno-nationalism.
 Miller then contends that the practical differences of seeing a show on the screen with entirely white characters raises the question, “Why would we be telling Offred’s story and not the story of someone [in the Colonies]?”—that is, why should the show reproduce Atwood’s narrative choice of creating this world through its white characters?
 To be honest I wouldn’t want to watch a show of only white people with all the absent brown and black folks living in toxic sludge either, even if it would stay true to the novel.
 On this point at least, I agree with Miller: representation matters, fidelity does not.

 Let’s take a closer look, then, at how this shift actually plays out in the series so far.
-Rather than providing any specificity to Gloria or Luke’s blackness, it seems much more the case of diversity as mere inclusion, the calculation of one unit of melanin here, another unit there.
-Gloria’s situation is only different from June’s because of her queerness, which is no different than Ofglen’s or her partner who is a Martha.
-Gloria is there to give June strength and then dies silently off-screen—in a perverse sense, this is the only way she is racialized, in the common trope of the black or brown person helping the white character along her journey.
+Rather than providing any specificity to Moira or Luke’s blackness, it seems much more the case of diversity as mere inclusion, the calculation of one unit of melanin here, another unit there.
+Moira’s situation is only different from June’s because of her queerness, which is no different than Ofglen’s or her partner who is a Martha.
+Moira is there to give June strength and then dies silently off-screen—in a perverse sense, this is the only way she is racialized, in the common trope of the black or brown person helping the white character along her journey.
 I am not asking for more images of black death—yes, representation matters, but not for its own sake: I am not here for yet another depiction of the no-future of racialized people.
 Telling the story of people dying in the colonies alongside the novel’s narrative in Gilead would not improve the politics of representation—it would entail parallel narratives not only of black death but black superfluity to white futures.
 Yet the problem of the mere inclusion of people of colour without any consideration of racialized power leaves out one of the foundations of American society: white supremacy.

 Speculative fiction as a genre expands and amplifies existing social and political structures.
 Indeed, Margaret Atwood herself has famously said, “The thing to remember is that there is nothing new about the society depicted in The Handmaid's Tale except the time and place.
 All of the things I have written about have been done before, more than once.”
 Here what precipitates the break from what comes before is actually embedded in that before.
 One of the main elements of the American project concerns maintaining and reproducing white supremacy; reproductive futurity is thus the reproduction of whiteness.
 What is at stake in an increasingly infertile world is the crisis of reproductive futurity and the reproduction of the white nation.
 The novel The Handmaid’s Tale takes white patriarchal oppression to its extreme, positing as the vectors of white futurity not white women but rather the wombs of white women.
 The show, however, plucks the womb out of its context in bodies that may be otherwise racialized and thus levels patriarchal oppression.
 Although the show does not efface queerness as it does race, Ofglen’s queerness is punished but her womb saves her—in a most horrifying way that further highlights that the womb, not her queerness, is all that ultimately matters.
 The erasure of racism and white supremacy means that, while the novel extends multiple American ideologies, the TV show reduces these complexities to one—the show itself plucks patriarchal oppression out of its interlinked structures.